meruyertts/ascii-art-web-stylize/README.md

 # Description: #
 This project receives a string as an argument and outputs the string in a graphic representation using ASCII.
 And prints the output via three banners: standard, shadow and thinkertoy.
-Also, the user can choose the color of the output.
+Also, the user can choose the color of the output.Ascii-art-stylize consists on making site:

-# Authors: #
+* more appealing, interactive and intuitive.
-@adletb
+* more user friendly.
-@meruyert.ts
+* give more feedback to the user.

 # Usage: #
 -Run the program by typing go run . in the terminal